-Focus on the person speaking to you, whether its one of your patients, an intern, resident, doctor, nurse or other medical professional.
+Focus on the person speaking to you, whether it’s one of your patients, an intern, resident, doctor, nurse, or other medical professionals.
 Make sure you’re close enough to clearly see facial expressions because they are also a part of the message.

 Keep in mind that communication is also based on body language.
-So, be sure to focus on both the verbal and the physical communication.
+So, be sure to focus on both verbal and physical communication.

 2. Don’t Interrupt

 Don’t interrupt your patient in the middle of what’s being said to come up with answers.
 Interrupting a patient in need of your medical attention is rude and unprofessional.
 It’s also counterproductive.

 Focus on the words coming out of your patient’s mouth.
 Don’t assume you know the problem until you’ve heard the full story.
 You may not see eye to eye on with patients all the time.
 But disagreeing makes more sense if you’ve listened to the entire scenario first.

 3. Eliminate Distractions

 While time constraints are inevitable, they should not compromise the medical care you provide.
 Do not read charts or documents or accept phone calls while your patient is talking to you.